chrisrarig1/reading-notes/day7.md

 ## What makes up a function

-- A *Function* is made up of three parts:
+- A *Function* is made up of four parts:
     1. The name of the function
     2. The parameters of the function
     3. The JavaScript that the function performs